SimonIyamu/Harbour-Simulation/README.md

 2) Port master
 3) Port monitor

-Any vessel wishing to berthing remains out of port space (Figure 1) and should first agree with the port master to get an order of approach along with a specific berthing space.
+Any vessel wishing to berth remains out of the port space and should first agree with the port master to get an order of approach along with a specific berthing space.
 When a boat enters, exits, or maneuvers in the harbor area it should always be the only ship in motion in this limited space.
 When the port master makes sure that there is no traffic in the port area, he lets the next ship proceed.